oldgittroy/FPLabs/Catamorphisms/Catamorphism.md

 **Catamorphisms**

 A catamorphism is a functional concept that replaces looping.
+Replace all of your fors, whiles, and do loops with:

 * Map
 * Reduce